 8. Learn biofeedback to decrease migraine and tension headache pain.

 Through biofeedback, it's possible to consciously control various body functions.
-It may sound like science fiction, but there is good evidence that biofeedback works -- and it's not hard to master.
+It may sound like science fiction, but there’s good evidence that biofeedback works -- and it's not hard to master.

 9. Get a massage for chronic pain relief.